Herr-Aksoy/CFN-GithubAction/AWS-Eks/Readme.md

-# CloudFormation Template for EKS VPC Setup
+# CloudFormation Template for Creating EKS Cluster and Node Group

-This repository contains an AWS CloudFormation template for setting up a VPC and its associated resources for an Amazon EKS cluster.
-The template creates a VPC, subnets, Internet Gateway, NAT Gateway, Route Tables, and Route Table Associations.
+This CloudFormation template creates an Elastic Kubernetes Service (EKS) cluster and associated Node Group on AWS.
+It also provisions the required network infrastructure and IAM roles.
+Below is a detailed description of each resource, its type, and purpose.

 ## Resources

-### VPC
-- **EksVpc**: An Amazon Virtual Private Cloud (VPC) with a CIDR block of `192.168.0.0/16`.

-### Internet Gateway
-- **EksVpcIgw**: An Internet Gateway to allow internet access to the VPC.
-- **VpcGatewayAttachment**: Attaches the Internet Gateway to the VPC.

-### Subnets
-- **PrivateSubnetUsEast1a**: A private subnet in availability zone `us-east-1a` with a CIDR block of `192.168.0.0/19`.
-- **PrivateSubnetUsEast1b**: A private subnet in availability zone `us-east-1b` with a CIDR block of `192.168.32.0/19`.
-- **PublicSubnetUsEast1a**: A public subnet in availability zone `us-east-1a` with a CIDR block of `192.168.64.0/19`.
-Instances in this subnet can have public IP addresses.
-- **PublicSubnetUsEast1b**: A public subnet in availability zone `us-east-1b` with a CIDR block of `192.168.96.0/19`.
-Instances in this subnet can have public IP addresses.

-### Elastic IP
-- **NatEip**: An Elastic IP for the NAT Gateway.

-### NAT Gateway
-- **NatGateway**: A NAT Gateway in the public subnet `PublicSubnetUsEast1a` to allow instances in the private subnets to access the internet.

-### Route Tables
-- **PrivateRouteTable**: A route table for the private subnets.
-  - **PrivateRoute**: A route in the private route table that directs internet-bound traffic (`0.0.0.0/0`) to the NAT Gateway.
-- **PublicRouteTable**: A route table for the public subnets.
-  - **PublicRoute**: A route in the public route table that directs internet-bound traffic (`0.0.0.0/0`) to the Internet Gateway.

-### Route Table Associations
-- **PrivateSubnetRouteTableAssociationUsEast1a**: Associates the private subnet `PrivateSubnetUsEast1a` with the private route table.
-- **PrivateSubnetRouteTableAssociationUsEast1b**: Associates the private subnet `PrivateSubnetUsEast1b` with the private route table.
-- **PublicSubnetRouteTableAssociationUsEast1a**: Associates the public subnet `PublicSubnetUsEast1a` with the public route table.
-- **PublicSubnetRouteTableAssociationUsEast1b**: Associates the public subnet `PublicSubnetUsEast1b` with the public route table.

-## Usage

-To use this CloudFormation template, follow these steps:

-1. Clone this repository to your local machine.
-2. Navigate to the AWS Management Console.
-3. Go to the CloudFormation service.
-4. Create a new stack by uploading the `template.yaml` file.
-5. Follow the prompts to complete the stack creation.

-## Notes

-- Ensure that your AWS CLI is configured with the necessary permissions to create the resources defined in this template.
-- Modify the availability zones and CIDR blocks as needed to fit your network design.

-## License

-This project is licensed under the MIT License.
+### 1. EksVpc
+- **Type:** AWS::EC2::VPC
+- **Description:** Creates a Virtual Private Cloud (VPC) which provides a network environment for the EKS cluster.
+- **Purpose:** To establish an isolated network environment where the EKS cluster will operate.
+### 2. EksVpcIgw
+- **Type:** AWS::EC2::InternetGateway
+- **Description:** Creates an Internet Gateway to enable internet access for the VPC.
+- **Purpose:** To allow resources within the VPC to access the internet.
+### 3. VpcGatewayAttachment
+- **Type:** AWS::EC2::VPCGatewayAttachment
+- **Description:** Attaches the Internet Gateway to the VPC.
+- **Purpose:** To link the Internet Gateway with the VPC for internet connectivity.
+### 4. PublicSubnetUsEast1a
+- **Type:** AWS::EC2::Subnet
+- **Description:** Creates a public subnet in the 'us-east-1a' Availability Zone.
+- **Purpose:** To provide a network segment for the EKS cluster and other public-facing services.
+### 5. PublicSubnetUsEast1b
+- **Type:** AWS::EC2::Subnet
+- **Description:** Creates a public subnet in the 'us-east-1b' Availability Zone.
+- **Purpose:** To provide a network segment for the EKS cluster and other public-facing services.
+### 6. PublicRouteTable
+- **Type:** AWS::EC2::RouteTable
+- **Description:** Creates a route table for public subnets.
+- **Purpose:** To define routing rules for public subnets, including internet access.
+### 7. PublicRoute
+- **Type:** AWS::EC2::Route
+- **Description:** Defines a route for public subnets to access the internet (0.0.0.0/0).
+- **Purpose:** To enable internet access for resources in public subnets.
+### 8. PublicSubnetRouteTableAssociationUsEast1a
+- **Type:** AWS::EC2::SubnetRouteTableAssociation
+- **Description:** Associates the 'us-east-1a' public subnet with the route table.
+- **Purpose:** To ensure that the 'us-east-1a' public subnet has internet access through the route table.
+### 9. PublicSubnetRouteTableAssociationUsEast1b
+- **Type:** AWS::EC2::SubnetRouteTableAssociation
+- **Description:** Associates the 'us-east-1b' public subnet with the route table.
+- **Purpose:** To ensure that the 'us-east-1b' public subnet has internet access through the route table.
+### 10. EksRole
+- **Type:** AWS::IAM::Role
+- **Description:** Creates an IAM role for the EKS cluster with the necessary permissions.
+- **Purpose:** To grant the EKS cluster the required permissions to access AWS resources.
+### 11. EksCluster
+- **Type:** AWS::EKS::Cluster
+- **Description:** Creates an EKS cluster configured to run within the specified VPC.
+- **Purpose:** To provide a managed Kubernetes cluster for running containerized applications.
+### 12. EksNodeRole
+- **Type:** AWS::IAM::Role
+- **Description:** Creates an IAM role for the EKS Node Group's EC2 instances with necessary permissions.
+- **Purpose:** To allow EC2 instances in the EKS Node Group to interact with AWS services.
+### 13. EksNodeGroup
+- **Type:** AWS::EKS::Nodegroup
+- **Description:** Creates a Node Group within the EKS cluster, specifying the desired EC2 instance types and scaling configuration.
+- **Purpose:** To provide a group of EC2 instances that will run workloads within the EKS cluster.

 <table align="center">